-According to certain studies, employees who work full time are more likely to feel burned out with less time to dedicate to exercise and leisurely activities.
-Part-time work typically benefits from increased flexibility, which is proven to reduce stress-levels in the workplace and contribute towards a healthier work-life balance.
+When you have less time to dedicate to your well-being and development, it can increase the likelihood of becoming burned out.
+Part-time workers typically benefit from increased flexibility, which is proven to reduce stress levels in the workplace.
+This can contribute towards a healthier work-life balance.

-A part-time job can provide you with valuable experience and training in an unfamiliar industry as employers may be initially reluctant to offer a new role out full-time.
-It can also provide you with the opportunity to earn a higher overall salary, with some workers choosing to work two part-time roles instead of one, sometimes drawing in a higher income combined.
+A part-time job can provide you with valuable experience and training in an unfamiliar industry as employers may be initially reluctant to offer a new full-time role.
+It can also provide you with the opportunity to earn a higher overall salary, with some workers choosing to work two part-time roles instead of one.

-Another advantage of part-time work is the benefit of saving money.
-Spending less funds on expensive commutes to and from work by working fewer days in the week will mean more cash in your wallet.
-You may also save money on your car insurance premium, with many insurers offering a lower price compared with those who use their vehicle every day.
+Another advantage of part-time work is the opportunity to save money.
+By working fewer days in the week, you can spend less on expensive commutes to and from work.
+You could also save money on your car insurance premium, with many insurers offering a lower price compared with those who use their vehicle every day.

 Working Part Time vs Full Time

 The most important question to ask yourself is if you can live comfortably on a reduced wage.
-Before coming to a decision, it is a good idea to draw up a budget based on your current living expenses such as rent, utility bills and commuting costs.
-Comparing this with a lower salary from part-time work to gain a realistic insight into life on a reduced income.
+Before coming to a decision, it’s a good idea to draw up a budget based on your current living expenses, such as rent, utility bills, and commuting costs.
+Compare this with the lower salary you’d receive from part-time work to gain a realistic insight into life on a reduced income.

-This may help identify area’s you can make cuts to your outgoings but also remember to consider your reduced ability to save or contribute towards a pension.
+This may help identify areas where you can cut back on your outgoings.
+However, also remember to consider your reduced ability to save or contribute towards a pension.

-You need to find out if there is part-time work or vacancies in the type of work you aspire to do.
-There is a variety of role types, hours and salaries across different industries but trying to find part time work in some sectors can be difficult.
+You need to find out if part-time working options exist in the type of work you aspire to do.
+There is a variety of role types, hours, and salaries across different industries.
+However, trying to find part-time work in certain sectors can be difficult.

 What are Your Priorities?

-Consider your motivation for change – is it to spend more time with the family or is it to focus on other ambitions.
-You may be considering only working part-time for a short period or making the switch from full-time work long-term.
+Consider your motivation for change – is it to spend more time with your family or to focus on other ambitions?
+Are you planning on working part time temporarily or will it be a more permanent switch?